Utah: Climate

-Utah features a dry, semi-arid to desert climate, although its many mountains feature a large variety of climates, with the highest points in the Uinta Mountains being above the timberline.
+Utah features a dry, semi-arid to desert climate; however, its many mountains feature a large variety of climates, with the highest points in the Uinta Mountains being above the timberline.
 The dry weather is a result of the state's location in the rain shadow of the Sierra Nevada in California.
 The eastern half of the state lies in the rain shadow of the Wasatch Mountains.
 The primary source of precipitation for the state is the Pacific Ocean, with the state usually lying in the path of large Pacific storms from October to May.
 In summer, the state, especially southern and eastern Utah, lies in the path of monsoon moisture from the Gulf of California.

 Most of the lowland areas receive less than 12 in of precipitation annually, although the I-15 corridor, including the densely populated Wasatch Front, receives approximately 15 in.
 The Great Salt Lake Desert is the driest area of the state, with less than 5 in.
 Snowfall is common in all but the far southern valleys.
 Although St. George receives only about 3 in per year, Salt Lake City sees about 60 in, enhanced by the lake-effect snow from the Great Salt Lake, which increases snowfall totals to the south, southeast, and east of the lake.

-Some areas of the Wasatch Range in the path of the lake-effect receive up to 500 in per year.
+Some areas of the Wasatch Range in the path of the lake effect receive up to 500 in per year.
 This micro climate of enhanced snowfall from the Great Salt Lake spans the entire proximity of the lake.
 The cottonwood canyons adjacent to Salt Lake City are located in the right position to receive more precipitation from the lake.
 The consistently deep powder snow led Utah's ski industry to adopt the slogan "the Greatest Snow on Earth" in the 1980s.
 In the winter, temperature inversions are a common phenomenon across Utah's low basins and valleys, leading to thick haze and fog that can last for weeks at a time, especially in the Uintah Basin.
-Although at other times of year its air quality is good, winter inversions give Salt Lake City some of the worst wintertime pollution in the country.
+Although at other times of year, its air quality is good, winter inversions give Salt Lake City some of the worst wintertime pollution in the country.

-Previous studies have indicated a widespread decline in snowpack over Utah accompanied by a decline in the snow–precipitation ratio while anecdotal evidence claims have been put forward that measured changes in Utah's snowpack are spurious and do not reflect actual change.
-A 2012 study found that the proportion of winter (January–March) precipitation falling as snow has decreased by nine percent during the last half century, a combined result from a significant increase in rainfall and a minor decrease in snowfall.
+Previous studies have indicated a widespread decline in snowpack over Utah accompanied by a decline in the snow–snow-precipitation ratio while anecdotal evidence claims have been put forward that measured changes in Utah's snowpack are spurious and do not reflect actual change.
+A 2012 study found that the proportion of winter (January–March) precipitation falling as snow has decreased by nine percent during the last half century, a combined result of a significant increase in rainfall and a minor decrease in snowfall.
 Meanwhile, observed snow depth across Utah has decreased and is accompanied by consistent decreases in snow cover and surface albedo.
 Weather systems with the potential to produce precipitation in Utah have decreased in number with those producing snowfall decreasing at a considerably greater rate.